Hand putting voting card in ballot box in front of the United Kingdom flag. What does a Labour victory mean for corporate immigration?

 If you would like to speak with a member of the team you can contact our immigration law solicitors by email, by telephone on +44 (0)20 3826 7668 or complete our enquiry form below.

-Briefings Immigration law Homepage news items Labour Labour Party immigration corporate immigration the General Election Labour victory upskilling Net migration Workplace Plans overseas workers ISL Skilled Worker visa UK Home Office the Home Office employers sponsorship continuing professional development (CPD) Resident Labour Market Test (RLMT) Certificate of Sponsorship sponsor licence bans Harry Qiu Yu Yu Harry Yu
+Briefings Immigration law Labour Labour Party immigration corporate immigration the General Election Labour victory upskilling Net migration Workplace Plans overseas workers ISL Skilled Worker visa UK Home Office the Home Office employers sponsorship continuing professional development (CPD) Resident Labour Market Test (RLMT) Certificate of Sponsorship sponsor licence bans Harry Qiu Yu Yu Harry Yu